-Though at first it is not evident that factor groups correspond exactly to homomorphic images, we can use factor groups to study homomorphisms.
-We already know that with every group homomorphism $\phi: G \to H$ we can associate a normal subgroup of G, ker φ ; the converse is also true.
-Every normal subgroup of a group G gives rise to homomorphism of groups.
+Although it is not evident at first, factor groups correspond exactly to homomorphic images, and we can use factor groups to study homomorphisms.
+We already know that with every group homomorphism $\phi: G \to H$ we can associate a normal subgroup of G, ker φ .
+The converse is also true; that is, every normal subgroup of a group G gives rise to homomorphism of groups.